exercism/python/concepts/conditionals/about.md

 # About

-The [conditionals][control flow tools] [`if`][if statement], `elif` (_a contraction of 'else and if'_) and `else` are used in Python to control the flow of execution and make decisions in a program.
+In Python, [`if`][if statement], `elif` (_a contraction of 'else and if'_) and `else` statements are used in Python to [control the flow][control flow tools] of execution and make decisions in a program.
-Unlike many other programming langauges, Python versions 3.9 and below do not offer a formal case-switch statement, using multiple `elif` statements to serve a similar purpose.
+Unlike many other programming langauges, Python versions 3.9 and below do not offer a formal case-switch statement, instead using multiple `elif` statements to serve a similar purpose.

-Python 3.10 introduces a variant case-switch statement called `pattern matching`, which will be covered in another exercise.
+Python 3.10 introduces a variant case-switch statement called `pattern matching`, which will be covered separately in another concept.

-Conditional statements pair with expressions and objects that must resolve to `True` or `False` -- either by returning a `bool` directly, or by evaluating ["truthy" or "falsy"][truth value testing].
+Conditional statements use expressions that must resolve to `True` or `False` -- either by returning a `bool` directly, or by evaluating ["truthy" or "falsy"][truth value testing].

 ```python